 The Default Trust View only accepts overrides for AD users and groups, not for IdM users and groups.
 It is applied on the IdM server and clients and therefore only need to provide overrides for Active Directory users and groups.

-Overriding Default Trust View with Other ID Views
+8.1.2.
+Overriding the Default Trust View with Other ID Views

 If another ID view applied to the host overrides the attribute values in the Default Trust View, IdM applies the values from the host-specific ID view on top of the Default Trust View.